vta/tax-measures-website/README.md

 ## Building a staticly compiled version for production

-Rollow the setup inistructions above, and then run:
+Follow the setup inistructions above, and then run:

     yarn build